quiquee/obc-docs/api/Openchain API.md

 }
 ```

 **Note:** The deploy transaction requires a 'path' parameter to locate the chaincode source-code in the file system, build it, and deploy it to the validating peers.
 On the other hand, invoke and query transactions require a 'name' parameter to reference the chaincode that has already been deployed.
 These 'path' and 'name' parameters are specified in the ChaincodeID, defined in [chaincode.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/chaincode.proto).
-The only exception to the aforementioned rule is when the peer is running in chaincode development mode (as opposed to production mode0), i.e. the user starts the peer with `--peer-chaincodedev` and runs the chaincode manually in a separate terminal window.
+The only exception to the aforementioned rule is when the peer is running in chaincode development mode (as opposed to production mode), i.e. the user starts the peer with `--peer-chaincodedev` and runs the chaincode manually in a separate terminal window.
 In that case, the deploy transaction requires a 'name' parameter that is specified by the end user.

 ```
 message ChaincodeID {